anycable/anycable/docs/broker.md

 ### Memory

 The default broker adapter.
 It stores all data in memory.
-It can be used for single node installations, and it's a primary option for development and testing purposes.
+It can be used **only for single node installations**.
+So, it's perfect for development and testing as well as applications having just a single WebSocket server.

-Since the data is stored in memory, it's getting lost during restarts.
+**IMPORTANT**: Since the data is stored in memory, it's getting lost during restarts.

-**NOTE:** Storing data in memory can noticeably increase the overall RAM usage of an AnyCable-Go process.
+**NOTE:** Storing data in memory may result into the increased RAM usage of an AnyCable-Go process.

 ### Redis